namogoo/onepassword_secrets_backend/README.md

 # onepassword_secrets_backend
-custom 1password secrets backend for airflow
+Custom 1password secrets backend for airflow.
+Intended to store connections/variables/configs in 1password vaults.

+Secrets should be stored in 1password as a plain note text!